p4p-83/docs/docs/! Part IV Project.md

 ## Elevator Pitch

+> [!summary] Elevator Pitch
-Existing pick-and-place machines are wholly impractical for rapid prototyping.
+> Existing pick-and-place machines are wholly impractical for rapid prototyping.
 This project aims to implement a computer vision-augmented, zero-setup pick-and-place designed *for* prototyping.
 The goal of such a machine is to empower hardware engineers to prototype efficiently with a wider range of electronic components than they may otherwise be capable of without machine assistance.

 ### The research question

+> [!question]
-*How could computer vision be employed to augment the design of a zero-setup pick-and-place machine tailored for rapid prototyping?*
+> *How could computer vision be employed to augment the design of a zero-setup pick-and-place machine tailored for rapid prototyping?*

 ## The Problem